OnTheFenceDevelopment/OnTheFenceDevelopment-github.io/_posts/2022-08-03-visual-studio-for-mac-simctl-error.markdown

 They all point to a configuration within Xcode, setting the location of Command Line Tools - which simctl could very well be classed as.

-Sure enough, opening Preferences within Xcode adn selecting the Locations tab showed that the Command Line Tools location was blank.
+Sure enough, opening Preferences within Xcode and selecting the Locations tab showed that the Command Line Tools location was blank.

 ![locations tab within Xcode preferences](/assets/images/xcode-preferences-location.png)